Amdjarass Wind Farm

 The Amdjarass Wind Farm is a 1.1 MW wind farm in Amdjarass, Ennedi-Est, Chad.
 It is the first wind farm in the country.

 History

 The wind turbines were erected in February 2016.
-It was then followed by the installation of its energy storage systems, generators and transmission line.
-The wind farm was finally commissioned by end of 2016, making it the first wind farm in Chad.
+This was followed by the installation of the farm's energy storage systems, generators and transmission line.
+The wind farm was finally commissioned by the end of 2016, making it the first wind farm in Chad.

 Technical specifications

 The wind farm consists of four 275 kW wind turbines.
 It was constructed by Vergnet.